 It is also a great way to meet new people, learn new skills and have fun.

-You can join in a conversation with us on Facebook – or you can become part of our panels, forums or committees.
+You might prefer to join in a conversation with us on Facebook – or you can become part of our panels, forums or committees.
 You may also want to apply to become a tenant Board Member.

 Our annual tenant conference is being held on 29 November.

 The conference is a great way to hear more about opportunities to influence the decisions we make, our priorities and our rent setting proposals for 2021/22.

 Find out more about our panels, forums and committees below.